zentrocdot/ComfyUI-Turtle_Graphics_Demo/README.md

 ## Introduction

-to do ...
+<p align="justify">Over the years I have been working with Turtle
+Graphics again and again with longer breaks in between.
+When working on masks for ComfyUI, the fastest way to create N-gons was to use Turtle Graphics.
+So I started working with Turtle Graphics again.</p>

-## Main Goals
+## Main Goals of the Node

-One goal is to use the node as Turtle Graphics demonstrator and to play with settings of a special demo.
+<p align="justify">One goal is to use the node as Turtle Graphics
+demonstrator and to play with settings of a special demo.</p>

-Another goal is it to provide graphics to other applications.
-One exaample will be given later.
-The turtle Graphics can be used for colorising QR codes.
+<p align="justify">Another goal is it to provide graphics to other
+applications.
+One exaample will be given later.</p>

 ## Turtle Graphics

+<p align="justify">Turtle Graphics was developed in the 60s of the
+last century for learning and demonstration puposes.
+Turtle Graphics is an implementation of the popular geometric drawing tools introduced first in the programming language Logo developed 1967.
+In computer graphics, Turtle Graphics are a special kind of vector graphics using a relative cursor, which is called turtle upon a Cartesian co-ordinate system plane with x and y axis.</p>

+## Turtle Graphics and Python

-In this node I made use of the special character of the Python module Turtle Graphics.
-As long one waits untill the image is drawn everything is fine.
-If not it could be that the code will  have a short confusion in form of a catched error in the background.
+<p align="justify">In this node I made use of the special character
+of the Python module Turtle Graphics.
+As long one waits until the image is drawn everything is fine.
+If not it could be that the code will  have a short confusion in form of a catched error in the background.</p>

-Turtle Graphics is using Tkinter for the windows management.
-Starting a draw command Turtle Graphics is opening a window for drawing.
-Within the node one can decide to show this window or not.
+<p align="justify">Turtle Graphics is using Tkinter for the windows
+management.
+Starting a draw command Turtle Graphics is opening a (tkinter) window for drawing.
+Within the node one can decide to show this window or not.</p>

-One can decide to let a turtle or another shape drawing the image.
-This can also be set in the node.
+<p align="justify">One can decide to let a turtle or another shape drawing
+the image.
+This can also be set in the node.</p>

 ## Node Settings

-The node settings are largely self-explanatory.
-Accordingly, I am currently only providing a few comments.
+<p align="justify">The node settings are largely self-explanatory.
+Accordingly, I am currently only providing a few comments.</p>

 ## Turtle Graphics Squares Demo